nspeed-app/nspeed/README.md

 "commands" with planned implementation:
   - ping (icmp/udp/tcp latency)
-  - p2p (webrtc over udp with STUN/ICE nat traversal)
+  - p2p (using webrtc over udp with STUN/ICE nat traversal)

 other planned features:
   - web ui / remote control (api)
   - formatted metrics (prometheus/openmetrics)
   - and much more

-wip
+*wip: when available in Go

 ## Acknowledgement
 - Vivien Guéant & everyone at [lafibre.info](https://lafibre.info) for spawning the ideas and their feedback and testing.